Vehicle Wrap Warranty

 Step 1: Choose your wrap shop carefully.
-Asking what kind of printer, inks, if they’re registered with the vinyl manufacturer isn’t something you have time for or will even remember.
+Asking what kind of printer and inks they use, and if they’re registered with the vinyl manufacturer, isn’t something you have time for or will even remember.
 You need someone who has been in the business for a while and knows what they’re talking about.
 Don’t rush the wrap process or they’ll cut corners.

-Step 2:Ask them after they print to let your prints dry or “outgas” for a 24-48 hours.
+Step 2:Ask them after they print to let your prints dry or “outgas” for 24-48 hours.

-Step 3: Make sure they’re installers know how to properly apply vehicle wraps.
+Step 3: Make sure their installers know how to properly apply vehicle wraps.
 The best way to do this is to get on their website, go to their gallery, and call the phone numbers you see on a couple of the vehicle wraps and ask them.
-Great advice for choosing a good shop.

 Step 4: Then it’s time for you to do your part.
 You must wash your vehicle once a month at the very least.
 Stay away from harsh car washes.
 Brushless is ok.
 Do not ever point any pressure washer at seams, or edges, and wax it with vehicle wrap wax.
 This will assure you a long life, 3-5 years.

-What About the Vinyl on the Hood, Roof, Trunk?
+What About the Vinyl on the Hood, Roof, or Trunk?

-Do expect that around years 2-3 for any vinyl on your hood, roof, or trunk to degrade a bit.
-I would go ahead and say to expect to spend $200 on replacing each portion.
+You can expect that any vinyl on your hood, roof, or trunk will begin to degrade after 2-3 years.
+Expect to spend $200 on replacing each portion.
 If you compare the costs of a vehicle wrap and maintaining it to other forms of advertising you’ll see real quick that this is pennies in comparison.

 The value of a vehicle wrap simply can not be understated.
 Their power is something to behold as they attract eyes from far and near around the clock.
 Using a vehicle wrap as a part of your current marketing or advertising campaign greatly enhances the effectiveness and your brand awareness.